-I have seen all the colors.
+I've seen all the colors.
 I swear.
-Robot with exoskeleton and without, with actuators to air, with legs or without.
+Robot with exoskeleton and without, with actuators by air, with legs or without.

 In robotics over the past 20 years, experiments have followed one another at breakneck speed, exploring all possible modes of locomotion.

 In any case, all robots developed tend, with few exceptions, to have legs or wheels to move, except ANYmal.